Features are the main draw of Dairy, and they power a lot of the additional

 added code for you.

-If you are using OpMode, you don’t need to add any code, if you are using LinearOpMode, then additional lines of code to enable the hooks MUST be added.
+If you are using OpMode, you don’t need to add any code, if you are using

-The ‘pre’ hooks run in order of Feature
+The ‘pre’ hooks run in order of Features being activated, while ‘post’ hooks

 enclosed by the code of the more important ones.

-This is important to keep in mind when writing a Feature
+This is important to keep in mind when writing a Feature.

-s generally fall into two categories:
+Features generally fall into two categories:

-when they are instantiated, or it must be done manually.
-Oftentimes they are meant to only exist for one OpMode, and soderegister
+Oftentimes they are meant to only exist for one OpMode, and so deregister

-themselves when it ends. - Static:
+themselves when it ends.

-s that are global singletons and are registered viaSinister
+Static: Features that are global singletons and are registered via

-, rather than by themselves.
-They exist all the time, and use theDependency
+Sinister, rather than by themselves.
+They exist all the time, and use the

-system, usually with annotations to attach to OpModes on demand.
+Dependency system, usually with annotations to attach to OpModes on demand.

 Dairy offers utilities that come in both forms.